Widener Library: Dedication

+Widener Memorial Rooms

 The central Memorial Rooms—an outer rotunda housing memorabilia of the life and death of Harry Widener, and an inner library displaying the 3300 rare books collected by him—were described by the Boston Sunday Herald soon after the dedication:

 Conversely, "even from the very entrance [of the building] one will catch a glimpse in the distance of the portrait of young Harry Widener on the further wall [of the Memorial Rooms], if the intervening doors happen to be open."

-Eleanor Widener hosted Commencement Day luncheons for many years in the Memorial Rooms.
+For many years Eleanor Widener hosted Commencement Day luncheons in the Memorial Rooms.